 Webinar date: September 1, 2020

-Watch the webinar recording below to learn how your DOT may be able to use existing infrastructure to take advantage of connected vehicle messaging, without the major price tag.
+Learn how DOTs may be able to use existing infrastructure to take advantage of connected vehicle messaging, without the major price tag.

 Awesome.
 Thank you very much, Amy.
 Appreciate that.
 And thank you, everyone, for attending this, this webinar.

 We're gonna go over how we can deploy connected vehicle technology without all the costs associated with it.
 So, we're gonna run through a bunch of scenarios and be able to show real cost savings for state D O Ts.

 When they're deploying tracked vehicle and especially tracks beautiful messaging, also talk a little bit about what messaging is and how it works in the state Dotty environment.